sergio-alves/ESP8266WifiConfigurator/README.md

-# ESP8266WifiConfigurator
+# ESPWifiConfigurator

-Yet another ESP8266 library for an easy wifi setup.
+Yet another ESP8266/ESP32 library for an easy wifi setup.

 When started, the module will provide the following setup page